itsnotaboutthecell/Power-BI-Sessions/An Introduction to Tabular Editor/README.md

     2. Press the **Run script (selection only) F5** button. ▶
     3. Press the **Saves the changes to the connected database (Ctrl+S) button.**
     ![Advanced Scripting and Save](./Images/advanced_scripting_and_save.png)
-6. Within Power BI Desktop
+6. Within Power BI Desktop:
     1. Review the **Orders** table to confirm that all the applicable columns (CustomerID, SalesPersonID, Order Date and Expected Delivery Date) are now hidden.
     2. Right click any field and select **Unhide All**
 7. Within Tabular Editor: